European-XFEL/zulip-write-only-proxy/README.md

 ### Endpoints

-Full API documentation is available by going to the `/docs` page (e.g. <https://exfldadev01.desy.de:8089/docs>).
-A few examples of basic usage are provided below.
+Full API documentation is available by going to the `/docs` page (e.g. <http://localhost:8080/docs>).
+These examples are just intended to show basic usage and may not represent the current state of the API, check the API docs for the latest information.

 #### Sending a message with text